Russia evacuates embassy in Ukraine as crisis escalates

 Pushilin's remarks contradict those of Vladislav Brig, a member of the separatist local council in Donetsk, who said Tuesday that Russian troops had already moved in.

 Litvinova reported from Moscow.
-Angela Charlton in Paris; Frank Jordans in Berlin; Aamer Madhani, Eric Tucker, Ellen Knickmeyer, Robert Burns, Matthew Lee, Zeke Miller, Chris Megerian and Darlene Superville in Washington contributed.
+Angela Charlton in Paris; Frank Jordans in Berlin; Lorne Cook in Brussels, Aamer Madhani, Eric Tucker, Ellen Knickmeyer, Robert Burns, Matthew Lee, Zeke Miller, Chris Megerian and Darlene Superville in Washington contributed.

 Follow AP's coverage of the Ukraine crisis at https://apnews.com/hub/russia-ukraine